Voronoi summation formula for the generalized divisor function $\sigma_{z}^{(k)}(n)$: Introduction

-he obtained the following result \cite[p.~8-10]{wig}. \begin{theorem} For an even $k>1$, we have\footnote{Wigert simplifies this result in the special case $k=2$ in the footnote on p.~9 of \cite{wig}.
+As mentioned before, Wigert worked with the special case $z=0$ of $\sigma_{z}^{(k)}(n)$, which he denoted by $d^{(k)}(n)$.
+For the infinite series $ L_k(w):=\sum_{n=1}^{\infty}d^{(k)}(n)e^{-nw}, \quad(\mathrm{Re}(w)>0), $ he obtained the following result \cite[p.~8-10]{wig}. \begin{theorem} For an even $k>1$, we have\footnote{Wigert simplifies this result in the special case $k=2$ in the footnote on p.~9 of \cite{wig}.
 However, this result was already known to Ramanujan.
 See \cite[p.~332]{lnb}. }